Counterfeit Answers: Adversarial Forgery against OCR-Free Document Visual Question Answering

 \myparagraph{Denial of Answer manipulation.} Next, we evaluate the Denial of Answer attack, \ie, the untargeted attack.
-Unlike the targeted attack, the objective here is to maximize the loss with respect to the ground truth answer(s), forcing the model to provide unspecified incorrect outputs.
-This simulates an attacker whose purpose is to corrupt correct information, without needing to orchestrate specific disinformation.
+The objective here is to maximize the loss with respect to the ground truth answer(s), forcing the model to provide unspecified incorrect outputs.
 The results of this experiment are shown in \autoref{fig:results_doa}.
 For the full-document attack, the method proves to be highly effective.
-The success rates in forcing a wrong answer (measured by ASR) is quite high with $B=1$, but decreases when the number of answers is higher because the attack fails to disrupt \textit{all} the QA pairs involved (see eq.~\ref{eq:asr}).
-In this case, however, the drop in the efficacy of the attack for Donut is not the same of the targeted attack.
-This shows that untargeted disruption for this model is slightly easier, compared to the targeted case.
+The success rates in forcing a wrong answer (measured by ASR) is quite high with $B=1$, but decreases when the number of answers is higher because the attack fails to disrupt \textit{all} the QA pairs involved.
+However, the drop in the efficacy of the attack for Donut is more contained than the one in the targeted case.
+This shows that untargeted disruption for this model is slightly easier.
 The CDMG remains low for all conditions, meaning that the untargeted attack does not impact the remaining questions not directly optimized.
 The ANLS metrics further confirm these results.
-The ANLS-B in this case measures how close the outputs are from the GT answers for which we want to elicit wrong outputs, and it becomes significantly lower in the presence of the perturbation.
-The ANLS-C remains basically not impacted, except for Donut, in which they are impacted for $B=1$, but become less affected as the number of targets increases.
-The patch attack scenario turns out to be more extremely similar to the full document setting, indicating that the additional constraint enforced by the patch is not limiting the effect of the attack. \textit{These findings show that Denial-of-Answer attacks corrupt the targeted answers with minimal impact to the rest of the document.}
+The ANLS-B in this case measures how close the outputs are from the GT answers for which we want to elicit wrong outputs, and it becomes lower in the presence of the perturbation.
+The ANLS-C remains basically not impacted, except for Donut, in which they are affected for $B=1$, but less as the number of targets increases.
+The patch attack scenario turns out to be similar to the full document setting, indicating that the additional constraint enforced by the patch is not limiting the effect of the attack. \textit{Denial-of-Answer attacks corrupt the targeted answers with minimal impact to the rest of the document.}